rosell-dk/webp-express/README.md

 ### The image converter
 The plugin uses the [WebP Convert](https://github.com/rosell-dk/webp-convert) library to convert images to webp. *WebP Convert* is able to convert images using multiple methods.
-There are the "local" conversion methods: `cwebp`, `gd`, `imagick`.
+There are the "local" conversion methods: `imagick`, `cwebp`, `vips`, `gd`.
 If none of these works on your host, there are the cloud alternatives: `ewww` (paid) or connecting to a Wordpress site where you got WebP Express installed and you enabled the "web service" functionality.

 ### The "Serving webp to browsers that supports it" part.